pyca/cryptography/docs/hazmat/oath/hotp.rst

     .. method:: generate(counter)

-        :param counter: The counter value used to generate the one time password.
+        :param int counter: The counter value used to generate the one time password.
         :return: A one time password value.

     .. method:: verify(hotp, counter)

-        :param hotp: The one time password value to validate.
+        :param bytes hotp: The one time password value to validate.
-        :param counter: The counter value to validate against.
+        :param bytes counter: The counter value to validate against.
         :return: ``True`` if the one time password value is valid. ``False`` if otherwise.